d12frosted/elpa-mirror/stable-melpa/lacquer-readme.txt

-- Use both the seletor and the shortcut key to switch themes/font.
+- Use both the selector and the shortcut key to switch themes/font.
 - Load previous theme/font/font-size after restarting the Emacs.
 - Each theme can be configured individually.
 - Download unused themes automatically with package.el.